-To give the Project the rigorous scientific foundation and world-class technical support necessary for this endeavor, the stores began working with the Global ID Group, the world’s leaders in non-GMO testing, certification, and consulting.
+To give the Project the rigorous scientific foundation and world-class technical support necessary for this endeavor, the organization began working with the Global ID Group, the world leaders in non-GMO testing, certification, and consulting.
 Since that time, the Project has added three technical advisors, with a global reach of testing and verification services.